CTSRD-CHERI/cheribuild/builder-config/Instructions.md

 e.g. `<console type='pty' tty='/dev/pts/2'>`. **NOTE: The pty number will be different on every new VM launch!**

+A better way of getting the console is `virsh ttyconsole cheribsd-builder`

 Then you can connect to the VM using `screen /dev/pts/2 19200` and interact with it over a normal console instead of the virt-manager GUI console that doesn't allow copy paste, etc.
 The 19200 is the baud rate for the serial and it seems to me it can be omitted with recent versios of screen

+You can also use `virsh console cheribsd-builder` but that console is not as good as it seems to be limited to 80x24 and handles input weirdly

+TL;DR: Run `screen $(virsh ttyconsole cheribsd-builder)` as root and use `Ctrl+a, d` to disconnect

 **TODO: should probably use SSH**